 Luxury Camping treks in the Nepal Himalayas.

 Camping is the original and classic style of Himalayan Trekking.
 Early explorers and mountaineers were fully supported by a trek leader, guide assistants, cook, and kitchen helpers.
-All equipment, cooking utensils, fuel, and food are carried as the routes take you to remote areas where even basic provisions might not be available or even away from human settlements.
+All equipment, cooking utensils, fuel, and food are carried as the routes take you to remote off the beaten areas where even necessary provisions might not be available or even away from human settlements.

 Our trekking team does the rest: setting and breaking camp, preparing meals, and purchasing fresh food along the trail wherever possible.
 We provide toilet and shower tents and even heaters for the dining tent.
 Camping in the Himalayas is definitely a comfortable experience.
 It is also a much-needed means of earning a living for hill people engaged as our local porters.